espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Summary of Method 2
 """""""""""""""""""

-| This is written here as a smaller version to come back to so you don't have to read the entire thing if you're doing the process again.
+| This summary is a smaller guide to come back to so you don't have to read the entire thing if you're doing the process again.

 *    Download SourceIO and install it into Blender.
 *    Import ``.BSP`` file from :guilabel:`File` > :guilabel:`Import` > :guilabel:`Source Engine Assets` > :guilabel:`Source Map (.bsp)` in Blender.
 *    Locate map you wish to bring into Blender under ``[game_directory] / tf / maps /``
 *    Select everything by pressing A, then Shift Click an ``Empty``
-*    Press N under Viewport to open a side menu, go to SourceIO in that menu, and click ``Load Entity``
+*    Press N under the 3D Viewport to open the sidebar, go to SourceIO, and click :guilabel:`Load Entity`
 *    Disable all lights except ``light_environment``, and set Color Profile from :guilabel:`Filmic` to :guilabel:`Standard`.

 .. _map_method2_detailed: